Hampton Court Flower Show & Cotswolds Garden Tour

 Sunday 1st July

-Today we will visit Highclere Castle, known by many as ‘Downton Abbey’.
-The castle sits in a 5,000 acre estate in Hampshire and is currently home of the 8th Earl and Countess of Caernarvon.
-The park was designed by Capability Brown and there is much to interest visitors here including the Egyptian Exhibition and the ‘Real Downton Abbey’ story of the 5th Countess, Almina who set up the hospital for wounded soldiers during World War I.
+Today we go to Highclere Castle, now known by many as ‘Downton Abbey’.
+The castle sits in a 5,000 acre estate in the county of Hampshire.
+The castle is now the home of The 8th Earl and Countess of Caernarvon.
+The park is designed by Capability Brown and there is much to interest everyone here including the Egyptian Exhibition and the ‘Real Downton Abbey Story’ of The 5th Countess, Almina who set up the hospital for wounded soldiers during the First World War.

 Monday 2nd July

-We leave Winchcombe and travel to RHS Wisley, the showpiece garden of the RHS where there is much to delight the knowledgeable horticulturist and ‘hobby’ gardener alike.
-There are plant collections, a stunning rockery garden and many innovative ideas to interest you.
+We will leave Winchcombe to travel to Hampton Court Palace, visiting RHS Wisley on our way.
+Wisley is the showpiece garden of The Royal Horticultural Society.
+There is much here to interest the serious horticulturist and ‘hobby’ gardener alike.
+There are plant collections, a stunning rockery garden and many innovative ideas on show here.

-We will stay at Hampton Court.
-Our home for the remaining 4 nights our tour will be The Georgian House, a stone’s throw from the Tudor kitchens and the stunning grounds and apartments of the Royal Palace itself – a truly memorable experience.
+We continue on to Hampton Court Palace.
+Our home for the next 4 nights will be The Georgian House which is a stone’s throw from the Tudor kitchens, stunning gardens and Royal Apartments – a special experience.

-Today we travel to Kent to enjoy two very different gardens.
-Sissinghurst, Vita Sackville West’s garden surrounds a 16th century tower.
-Vita was greatly influenced by the Arts and Crafts movement and Gertrude Jekyll, the influential horticulturalist and garden designer.
-The white garden here has become world famous for its planting style.
+Sissinghurst, the garden of Vita Sackville West, surrounds a 16th Century tower.
+Vita was greatly influenced by the Arts and Crafts movement and the prolific garden designer, Gertrude Jekyll.
+The white garden here has become famours for its style of planting.

-Hever Castle has 700 years of history and award winning gardens to delight you.
-Once the childhood home of Anne Boleyn, it captures the imagination and evokes the Tudor period of English history as you wander along garden paths its pathways.
+Hever Castle has 700 years of history and award winning gardens for you to enjoy.
+It was once the childhood home of Ann Boleyn.
+The Tudor period of English history will captivate you as you wander through the gardens along ancient pathways.